Text boxes are interaction objects into which learners can enter text. They are a good way to test learner knowledge and collect information.

 Step 1: Select the target area element.

-Step 2: Go to the Properties pane > Interactivity > General > List of Correct Values.
-Then, click the Add Value button (4).
+Step 2: Click the Properties pane > Interactivity > General > List of Correct Values > Add Value (4).

-Step 3: Type a text string in the Correct Value box to define a value.
+Step 3: Type a text string in the Correct Value text box to define a value.

 If you don’t want a value anymore, click the Remove button (5) next to that value to remove it.